Chinese Coins with Charm

 this coin was considered to have charm characteristics.

-Moreover, the Chinese characters kang xi (康熙) can
+Moreover, the Chinese characters kang xi (康熙) can be translated as

 For these various reasons, these special kang xi coins were